KKXiaoKang/my_study_obisidian_demo/RobotRL/stable-baselines3 框架解析/common.off_policy_algorithm.OffPolicyAlgorithm.md

 :param seed: Seed for the pseudo random generators

-:param use_sde: Whether to use generalized State Dependent Exploration (gSDE)
+:param use_sde: Whether to use State Dependent Exploration (SDE)

 instead of action noise exploration (default: False)